website optimisation tips to win more business online

 It’s something most of us have experienced – you click a link and… nothing.
-You start to click around, maybe click on something else – or give up and find a site that delivers without the wait.
-On average, 40% of people will abandon your site if it takes too long to load* – that’s a huge chunk of visitors that wouldn’t give your site a considered chance simply because of the speed.
+Speed plays a key role in retaining users, as well as Search Engine Optimisation (SEO).
+On average, 53% of mobile users will leave your website if it takes longer than 3 seconds to load^ – that’s a huge chunk of visitors that wouldn’t give your site a considered chance simply because of the speed.
 A well-built, optimised site is key to make sure you don’t lose your prospect’s attention before they’ve even looked at your proposition.

 3 / Is the design of your website high-quality and on-brand?

-Did you know 2/3 of consumers would rather read something beautiful than something plain*?
-And 38% of users will abandon a website session if pages aren’t attractive*?
-To drive success, your website needs to be quality bait to catch the best fish - well-presented content will grab your prospects’ attention and reel them in.
-Ask colleagues, friends or loyal customers to give honest feedback – do they think the design and layout reflects the quality of your services?
+59% of people prefer a beautifully designed website^?
+To drive success and maintain an engage audience, your website needs to be well designed & offer quality content to grab your prospects’ attention and reel them in.
+Ask colleagues, friends or loyal customers to give honest feedback – do they think the design & layout reflects the quality of your services?

 4/ Is your website easy-to-use, especially by your target market?

 Although ease-of-use is subjective, it’s always best to stick to best practice standards and create intuitive user experiences that engage your target market.
 There’s plenty of tools that take the guesswork out of user experience, such as Google Analytics, which give you detailed data to help analyse exactly how users are interacting with your site.
 Set goals, create funnels and identify if there’s anywhere people are dropping off – acting on opportunities for improvement.